Bangladesh Rifles revolt: Second day

 Home Minister Sahara Khatun convinced some mutineers to give up their arms by assuring them that the army would not go into the BDR headquarters.
 As a result, the rebels began to surrender their arms and release the hostages.
 However, as this was happening in Dhaka, revolts by other members of the BDR started in at least 12 other towns and cities.
 Fighting and takeovers by the BDR was reported in Chittagong, at Feni, on the eastern border with India, in Rajshahi in the northwest and Sylhet in the north.

 By 26 February, BDR outposts at more than 46 locations were reported to have shown signs of great agitation.
 BDR jawans had claimed to have taken command of Jessore BDR garrison as well as major BDR establishments in Satkhira, Dinajpur, Naogaon and Netrokona.

-Army tanks and APCs were brought outside as the army took position, but they could not move as officers were kept as hostages.
+Army tanks and APCs were brought outside as the army took position, but they could not move in as officers were kept as hostages.
 BDR headquarters had heavy weapons inside that were controlled by the rebels.
 The army was preparing for a final assault as tanks were rolling down the streets of Dhaka.
-Paratroops and commandos were ready, but the PM tried to solve the case without any casualties.
+Paratroops and commandos were ready, but the PM tried to solve the case without any further casualties.

 As per media tickers, BDR members again started surrendering their arms after the PM addressed the nation and reassured BDR personnel that no action would be taken against them.
 However, she also warned the mutineers of "harsh actions" if they did not immediately lay down their arms and cease all hostilities.
-Following the speech of Sheikh Hasina, the army deployed tanks in front of BDR headquarters.
+Following the speech of Sheikh Hasina, the army deployed tanks in front of the BDR headquarters.
 After that, the mutineers surrendered their arms as described by the media spokesman of the Prime Minister.
-Following the surrender, Armed Police Battalion took over BDR headquarters.
+Following the surrender, Armed Police Battalion took over the BDR headquarters.